Javascript is not enabled.

 1. Spruce up your budget

-“First and foremost, it’s a good time of year to take a fresh look at your budget and see how you’ve been doing during the first quarter,” says Emily Irwin, head of advice relations at Wells Fargo Bank.
-“Do you need to make any adjustments based on the economy?”
+“First and foremost, it’s a good time of year to take a fresh look at your budget and see how you’ve been doing during the first quarter,” says Emily Irwin, head of private wealth planning for Wells Fargo Advisors.
 Assessing your budget means taking a realistic and detailed look at your spending patterns and identifying areas to cut expenses.

-If you need help creating a budget, there are free resources available to older adults, including AARP’s Money Map digital tool which helps you create a budget; The National Foundation for Credit Counseling, which offers free access to NFCC Certified Counselors; and the Federal Trade Commission’s website, which has a budget sheet as well as free educational material covering different money matters.
+If you need help creating a budget, there are free resources available to older adults, including AARP’s Home Budget Calculator; the National Foundation for Credit Counseling, which offers free access to NFCC Certified Counselors; and the Federal Trade Commission’s website, which has a budget sheet as well as free educational material covering different money matters.

-To get out of a hole, experts say to throw any windfalls, such as a tax refund, to the debt.
+To get out of a hole, experts say to apply any windfalls, such as a tax refund, to the debt.
 Also, try to pay more than the minimum whenever possible.
-Money experts say to tackle the highest interest rate debt first, but if you need a quick psychological win, paying off the one with a smaller balance may be the better option.
+Many financial planners recommend tackling the debt with the highest interest rate first, but if you need a quick psychological win, paying off the one with a smaller balance may be the better option.
 “Know yourself a little bit to keep the path moving forward,” says Irwin.

-If you can’t throw extra money at your credit debt, try negotiating your interest rate with the credit card provider.
+If you can’t throw extra money at your credit card debt, try negotiating your interest rate with the credit card provider.
 All it takes is a phone call, says Woroch.
-A recent Lending Tree study found that among credit cardholders who requested a lower interest rate, 76 percent got it.
+A 2025 Lending Tree study found that among credit card holders who requested a lower interest rate, 83 percent got it.

 Another option is to move your current debt to a card that offers a zero percent balance transfer.
-The longer the payback the better.
-Make sure you aren’t getting hit with a lot of fees that won’t make it worthwhile.
+The longer the payback, the better.
+But make sure you aren’t getting stuck with a lot of fees that won’t make it worthwhile.

 3. Tweak your taxes